Book Review: The Great Crash 1929 by John Kenneth Galbraith

 "The Atlantic Monthly Review" believes: "Economic literature is rarely known for its entertainment value, but this book does it.
-Galbraith's article is graceful and witty, and humorously lashes out some of the country’s financial sages and sages.
+Galbraith's article is graceful and witty and humorously lashes out at some of the country’s financial sages and sages.
 Policy mistakes."

 A representative of American economics in the twentieth century, he was the honorary professor of economics at Harvard University's Paul M. Warburg lecture, and he served as the American Academy of Arts and Letters and the American Economic Association (American Economic Association) Chairman.

 - From 1941 to 1943: served as deputy director of the United States Price Administration.

 - 1946: President Truman awarded the Medal of Freedom

 - From 1961 to 1963: served as the US ambassador to India.

 - In 1972, he was elected chairman of the American Economic Association.

 - In 1997, he won the Robert Kennedy Book Award for Lifetime Achievement in Canada.

 - August 2000: President Clinton was awarded the Medal of Freedom.

 - 2001: Received the Padma Vibhushan Award (India's second-highest honorary citizenship award) in recognition of its contribution to economic cooperation between India and the United States.